Conservation: A Way of Life

 In addition, the District hosts free classes to help our customers learn more about water efficient landscaping.

 We also work with local elementary schools to create an annual calendar featuring student artwork with a water conservation theme.
-The 2019 calendar winners were announced and student and teacher prizes were distributed in June 2018.

 Available Rebate Programs

 The West Valley Water District has a number of rebate programs to help customers save on their water bills.
-Below is a summary of the number of rebates awarded to date between July 1, 2016 and June 30, 2017.
-[LA1]

 To find out more about ways to save water and access rebate programs please visit wvwd.org/conservation.